amyshurety/Shurety-et-al.-Heterarchy-Code/README.md

 Step 5: Plot the theoretical results to construct the heterarchy matrix.

-Step 6: Inport real-world data from a range of repositories and calculate the network modularity using the modualrity function in igraph.
+Step 6: Inport real-world data from a range of repositories and calculate the network modularity using the modualrity function in the igraph package.

 Step 7: Calculate the PHS for the real-world network.
 To get a single metric value: the PHS is calculated for n/2 levels.
 A linear regression model is run for each level iteration (PHS value vs number of levels) and the AIC was calculated to single our the optimum PHS value.